-Orion Insurance Management Limited is the Insurance Manager of La Fraternelle and provides a Compliance Officer, Money Laundering Compliance Officer and Money Laundering Reporting Officer all of whom report to be board of La Fraternelle.
-Two of the Directors are also Directors of the Insurance Manager (one Director is a Non-Executive Director of the Insurance Manager and the Managing Director is also Managing Director of the Insurance Manager).
+Orion Insurance Management Limited is the Insurance Manager of La Fraternelle and provides a Compliance Officer, Money Laundering Compliance Officer, Money Laundering Reporting Officer and Nominated Officer all of whom report to be board of La Fraternelle.
+One of the Directors is also a Non-Executive Director of the Insurance Manager.